slatedocs/slate/source/includes/ios/_ios.md

 `func apiRequestSuccessful()`

-Used to notify listeners that a request made to the Emotion AI was successful.
+Used to notify listeners that a request made to the **SensumAPI** was successful.
-  Called immediately after a 200 HTTP response is received but not before the data received has been safely saved to Realm instance of SensumKit.
+  Called immediately after a 200 HTTP response is received but not before the data received has been safely saved to Realm instance of **SensumKit**.

 ###API Listener Functions: API Request Failure

 ` func apiRequestFailure(message: String, statusCode: Int?)`

-  Used to notify listeners that a request made to the Emotion AI was unsuccessful.
+  Used to notify listeners that a request made to the **SensumAPI** was unsuccessful.
   Called immediately after a HTTP response that was not 200.

 ### Parameters